webtoknow/web-dev-security-lab/README.md

 5. [Authorization Flaws](slides/01-05-authorization_flaws.md)

    This lecture focuses on Authorization Flaws, a prevalent security concern in web applications.
 It covers the principles of secure authorization, common pitfalls, and their potential consequences.
-Practical exercises involve identifying and exploiting authorization flaws in the most unsecure application in the wold aka Juice Shop.
+Practical exercises involve identifying and exploiting authorization flaws in the most unsecure application in the world aka Juice Shop.

 6. [Cryptographic Failures](slides/01-06-cryptographic_failures.md)